richford/richford.github.io/content/pages/interests.md

 ![Ida 2020]({lightbox}ida_2020.jpg "Ida 2020")

-I'm also a (less) dedicated father to our aging furbaby, Mousse.
+I'm also a (slightly less) dedicated father to our furbaby, Mousse.

 ![Adam and Mousse]({lightbox}mousse_adam.jpg "Adam and Mousse")